Seven structural moats — and the first two are the wedge nobody else has.

 Why it compounds

 Every autonomous remediation is a labeled incident the platform learns from.
-We get faster and more reliable across customers; legacy warehouses stay manual.
+We get faster and more reliable across customers; legacy warehouses stay manual because their architecture cannot retrofit autonomous-by-default behavior.

 Composable open architecture